A Computational Morphological Analysis of Marathi Negative Markers

 NEGATION OF MARATHI

 Negation is a common and important phenomenon in the world languages.
-Marathi has नाही nāhī and the particle न for negation.
+Marathi has नाही nāhī and the particle न n for negation.
 Indo-Aryan languages share the surface word-order with adverbs, negation particles appear in the preverbal position or as a particle.

 The addition of a negative element creates a contrast with positive statements.
 Negating a statement is like creating an opposite polarity in any area.
 Negation interacts with all of them, creating several shades of meaning.